brownsend/node/fednode.md

 1. Prepare a domain name.
-2. Configure a proxy to verify the certificate.
+2. Configure a proxy to verify the certificate,convert the https protocol and forward it to the fed server listen port.

     You can find more about _Nginx_ proxy configurations [here](https://phoenixnap.com/kb/how-to-install-nginx-on-ubuntu-20-04).